Shaurya Jain, Samurai Marketers

 2. Working normal hours

 Company culture should resonate with the experience people have while working and not working.
 I recommend banning weekend work and overtime and implementing “Summer Fridays” when people can leave early or take a day off at the end of the week.
-This might provide some unexpected positive results.
+This might provide some unexpected positive results and create an engaged workforce.

 3. Stop Micromanaging